severalnines/docs/user-guide/dashboard.rst

 * **# of DB nodes**
 	- Specify the number of MySQL instances to deploy.
 A minimum of three servers is required to handle split brain/network partitioning.
-	- You can also deploy a server for the cluster and scale out using `Add Node`_ at later stage.
+	- You can also deploy a server for the cluster using *Create Database Node > MySQL Galera* and scale out using `Add Node`_ at later stage.

 * **my.cnf Template**
 	- MySQL configuration template file under ``/usr/share/cmon/templates``.
 The default is my.cnf.galera which should be exist by default.